Virginia NFL District Tournament

 Virginia NFL Rules

-· In speech events, it is expected that students will perform an original interpretation of the material used for DI, HI, or DUO.
-Last year there were complaints that some competitors were simply replicating the gestures, choreography and cuttings found on the national final round videos.
+In speech events, it is expected that students will perform an original interpretation of the material used for DI, HI, POI, or DUO.
+In the past there have been complaints that some competitors were simply replicating the gestures, choreography and cuttings found on the national final round videos.
 If the district committee finds that this form of artistic plagiarism is being committed by a performer or duo team, the committee reserves the right to inform the judges in all subsequent rounds that the performance is an imitation and not an original interpretation.

-April 5 Registration Deadline/ deadline for point entry for competitors
+March 22 Registration Deadline/ deadline for point entry for debate competitors

-March 13 Deadline for drops/changes to speech registration/ fees become final
+March 10 Deadline for drops/changes to speech registration/fees become final

-April 9 Deadline for drops/changes to debate/congress registration/ fees become
+March 24 Deadline for drops/changes to debate/congress registration/fees become final